 As a multimedia journalist, with millions of viewers, listeners, followers, and fans, Navbahor speaks frequently on Uzbek politics and culture, as well as regional issues in Central Asia, for policy, academic, and popular audiences, including the U.S. Foreign Service Institute, Columbia University, Johns Hopkins University, Georgetown University, and George Washington University.

 Navbahor began her career at the Uzbek state broadcaster as a reporter and producer.
-She taught journalism at the Uzbek State University of World Languages in Tashkent, her own alma mater, and then studied in India on a fellowship, earning a B.A. in journalism and mass communication from Maharaja’s College at the University of Mysore.
+She taught journalism at the Uzbek State University of World Languages in Tashkent, after studying in India on a scholarship, earning a B.A. in journalism and mass communication from Maharaja’s College at the University of Mysore.
 A recipient of the Edmund Muskie Fellowship, she earned her MA in journalism from Ball State University.
 In 2009, Ball State’s journalism department named her an Outstanding Young Alumna.

 Sub-specialties: US-Central Asia; Uzbekistan: security, development, society and media; media freedom and social media in Central Asia, human rights/politics in Central Asia.